pooriajr/pooriar/_fragments/crush.md

 ---
 ---
-They've gone to their respective homes
+They've flown north for spring
 Left the fort to us mischievous friends
 Twist the knob, rattle the lonely walls
 How loud can it go?